 Man arrested in 'pizzagate' incident in DC to be sentenced

-A man who walked into a District of Columbia pizza restaurant with an assault rifle, intent on investigating internet rumors dubbed "pizzagate," is scheduled to be sentenced.
-Edgar Maddison Welch is set to be sentenced Thursday at a hearing in federal court in Washington.
+In this Dec.
+4, 2016 file photo, Edgar Maddison Welch, of Salisbury, N.C., surrenders to police in Washington.
+Welch is set to be sentenced Thursday at a hearing in federal court in Washington.

 Comments